 Ability to use technology: The ability to use technology is required.
 As a future professional, you will need to be able to use technology in a variety of ways in your job.
 Many workplaces are becoming paperless and depend on the use of technology.
 This lab will be mainly paperless.
 Hand-outs, lab exercises, homework, quizzes and exams will be administered via Blackboard using electronic devices such as ipads.
 You MUST be able to use this type of technology to access materials in this course.
 If you choose to print materials and bring them to lab, you may, but paper copies will NOT be provided.
-The use of ipads and iphones to photograph models created in lab is permitted, but photographing or capturing exams or quizzes in any way is considered cheating and will result in an "F" for the course and a letter stating your attempt at cheating sent to your Department Chair.
+Photographing or capturing images of lab materials, exams or quizzes in any way is considered cheating and will result in an "F" for the course and a letter stating your attempt at cheating sent to your Department Chair.